AndryAvamagi/tuumTask/README.md

 - has a service discovery mechanism to dynamically discover and route requests to available instances of your application.
 This allows new instances to be added or removed without changing it manually.

 - has fault tolerance.
 It is very unlikely that the application will run perfectly 100% of the time.
 We need to make sure that errors wont break the whole system.
-This also includes testing your application during varios load conditions.
+This also includes testing your application during various load conditions.